 This innate expertise is almost always masculine.
 Consider the nobody / Everyman who turns into a hero in times of stress, such as The Fugitive’s Richard Kimble.

-Male protagonists often step up to seemingly impossible situations, yet are always capable of doing so – no matter how specialist the situation.
+Male protagonists step up to seemingly impossible situations, yet are always capable of doing so – no matter how specialist the situation.
 The message seems to be that heroism is a (male) personality trait just waiting to be revealed.

 Ryan isn’t a submariner – he’s not even a CIA field agent – yet he’s able to pilot the Red October at a critical moment (albeit with guidance from Ramius).